 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-Another type of PAP machine called a continuous positive airway pressure (CPAP) is widely used as an initial treatment for obstructive sleep apnea (OSA) .
+Another type of PAP machine called a continuous positive airway pressure (CPAP) is widely used as an initial treatment for obstructive sleep apnea (OSA).
 OSA is the most common type of sleep apnea, affecting 10% to 30% of American adults.
+However, CPAP is not for everyone.

 Knowing how BiPAP machines work and when they are used can help people with sleep apnea or other breathing problems understand their treatment options.
 Learning more about these machines can also help people weigh the potential benefits and downsides of BiPAP therapy.

 BiPAP machines work by sending a stream of pressurized air from the device into the upper airway through an attached hose and mask.
-BiPAP machines deliver two distinct air pressure levels.
+Its bilevel design means that a BiPAP device provides two different levels of air pressure: one for breathing in and one for breathing out.

 Typically, the air pressure for inhalation is higher than it is for exhalation.
 The stream of pressurized air prevents the tissue around the upper airway from collapsing and blocking the airway.
 In this way, BiPAP therapy can help prevent breathing disruptions, snoring, and unwanted awakenings .